Tenktau/Tenktau/README.md

 ## About me

 - From ZheJiang, China
-- B.S. in Electronic Information Engineering
+- B.E. in Electronic Information Engineering

 ## Several Portals